Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics

-Following the analysis of section \ref{sec:sf_dynamics}, we consider a symmetry preserving perturbation and we look at the behaviour of the system in the $(x,k)$-plane.
-Considering \eqref{eq:plane_syst}, we fix the perturbation parameter $\epsilon =1/10$, and a critical perturbation $g(x,k,\Lambda)=\tilde{g}(x,k,\Lambda)=-1$, that is, the slow-flow is directed downwards in figure \ref{fig:reduced_canards}.
-We numerically simulate the system by tracking some characteristic canard solutions, see figure \ref{fig:reduced_canards}.
-It is worth recalling now a few issues with numerical simulations of transcritical points, see more details in \cite{engel2020extended}.
-Let us notice that, although the simulations are performed with a working precision of $50$ digits they still suffer of numerical problems.
-In particular we refer to the fact that a canard solution, under an appropriate perturbation, should spend the same time `close' to the attracting part as to the repelling part.
-In this examples, such a time symmetry should be visible as a spatial symmetry in correspondence of a transcritical point on the consensus manifold.
-As one can see in figure \ref{fig:reduced_canards}, the symmetry described is not very well reproduced by the numerical simulation.
-There are several factors that induce such problem, first, we have that the symmetry is exact only in the limit for $\epsilon \to 0$, so we expect that a numerical simulation will just approximate such symmetry.
-On the more numerical side, we have that the $\epsilon$ parameter is quite large to clearly see this effect, however lowering $\epsilon$ would imply to further increase the working precision, leading to problems with the time performance of the CPU.
-Since our present work has a theoretical focus, we do not dive deeper in the numerical analysis of these delicate systems, leaving the problem of highly accurate simulations for future works.
-However, there is another detail to take into account: in figure \ref{fig:reduced_canards} we have canard solutions that cross three transcritical points on the consensus space without leaving the repelling intermediate section (light blue and pink curves); here the question is: where should we expect the canards to leave the consensus manifold?
+There is another detail to take into account: In Figure \ref{fig:reduced_canards} we have canard solutions that cross three transcritical points on the consensus space without leaving the repelling intermediate section (light blue and pink curves).
+Here the question is: Where should we expect the canards to leave the consensus manifold?